DeisData/deisdata.github.io/_sources/machine-learning/quick-start.rst.txt

 the most popular library for modeling the types of data typically stored in DataFrames.

-The steps to building and using a model are: \* **Define:** What question are you asking?
+The steps to building and using a model are:

+- **Define:** What question are you asking?
 What type of model bests answers the question?
   A decision tree?
 Some other type of model?
-Some other parameters of the model type are specified too. \* **Fit:** Capture patterns from provided data.
-This is the heart of modeling. \* **Predict:** Just what it sounds like \* **Evaluate**: Determine how accurate the model’s predictions are.
+Some other parameters of the model type are specified too.
+- **Fit:** Capture patterns from provided data.
+This is the heart of modeling.
+- **Predict:** Just what it sounds like
+- **Evaluate**: Determine how accurate the model’s predictionsare.

 Here is an example of defining a decision tree model with ``scikit-learn`` and fitting it with the features and target variable.